Badekar Monastery: Names

+Legend

+According to the legend, in the early Qing Dynasty, a local herdsman named Agwang Qurimo（阿旺曲日莫）went out to study Buddhism.
+After completing his studies and returning to his hometown, he hoped to build a monastery in his native land, but he was not satisfied with all the sites he had searched.
+One day, an eagle snatched his hat and dropped it at the current location of Badekar Monastery.
+There he encountered a nomad woman whose milk pail was kicked over by a cow, and the spilled milk instantly turned into clusters of white lotus flowers.
+This scene was regarded as an auspicious sign from the Buddhist realm, so the site was finally determined for the construction of the monastery.
+Its Tibetan name, "White Lotus Temple", was thus derived.

 History

 The Qing government was a major patron of Tibetan Buddhism in Hohhot and Inner Mongolia more broadly.
 The association between the government and religion assisted the Qing in maintaining their power in Inner Mongolia.
 Badekar Monastery was built sometime after the Kangxi era as part of the rapid construction of Tibetan Buddhist structures.
 The monastery was expanded on a massive scale under the Qianlong emperor, reportedly to pacify the local Mongolian population after the Qing massacred a rebellious group from the Dzungar Basin.
 The complex also received generous grants and expansion under the Jiaqing emperor and Daoguang emperor.

-The monastery is located 54 km from Bugat, but was developed as a major tourist destination during the reforms of the 1980s.
+The monastery is located 54 km from Bugat, but was developed as a major tourist destination during the reform and opening up in the 1980s.
 In 2001, the area around the monastery was declared a national park.

 Architecture

 In contrast to other Tibetan Buddhist institutions in Inner Mongolia, Badekar Monastery was constructed according to the layout of Tashi Lhunpo Monastery in Xigazê, thus it incorporates no Han-style architecture.
 All structures are positioned horizontally along the mountain, with halls along the central access ascending up into the mountains.